OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 Front Page
 ================================================================================

-When the Cartaro page is opened, you will see the screen above.
+When the Cartaro page is opened, you will see the screen below.
 The front page contains a global map with capital cities as an example.

 .. image:: ../../images/screenshots/1024x768/cartaro_frontpage.png
     :scale: 60 %